27.8. Sledgehammer Overview¶

 - Once the network has been configured, The Sledgehammer service starts up.
 It verifies that the system has an IP address on the expected network interface, then fetches the machine-agnostic startup script from the dr-provision static file server, verifies that it is sane, and executes that script.

-- The machine-agnostic startup script (which must be provided by the discovery bootenv and any other bootenv that boots unknown machines into Sledgehammer) examines the options that the kernel was booted with, sets the system hostname, fetches a copy of drpcli from the provisioner, and determines whether it needs to create a machine in dr-provision for this system based on whether a machine UUID was passed as a kernel parameter.
+- The machine-agnostic startup script (which must be provided by the discovery bootenv and any other bootenv that boots unknown machines into Sledgehammer) examines the options that the kernel was booted with, sets the system hostname, fetches a copy of drpcli from the provisioner, and determines whether it needs to create a machine in dr-provision for this system.
 If it was not, a new machine is created, and has its initial Stage and BootEnv set to the default Stage and the default BootEnv.
 The machine-specific startup script is then downloaded, validated, and executed.

 - The machine-specific startup script (which must be provided the sledgehammer bootenv and any bootenv that boots known machines to Sledgehammer) then starts the machine agent, which starts executing tasks on the machine.